mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 Terminology
 -----------

-Let's go through the terminology used in this tutorial.
+Let's go through the Python terminology used in this tutorial.
 This terminology is not necessarily uniform with other sources/tutorials you might find elsewhere.
 It is based on my interpretation of `The Python Tutorial on Modules <https://docs.python.org/3.10/tutorial/modules.html>`_.